 D. Third Party Access

 For the purposes of securing the network and to analyze and resolve operational issues, ESnet may, by contract, involve third parties.
 This analysis may include, from time to time, raw packet captures in addition to flow data.
 Both ESnet staff and such third parties are obligated to protect the data and use it only for the purposes identified.
 ESnet will assure that such information is managed and shared with third parties only within a defined contractual relationship, and bound by a written Non-Disclosure Agreement.
+Use of a cloud service to support ESnet operations does not by itself constitute a third party disclosure.

 E. Access in the Event of Operational or Cybersecurity Emergency